MicrosoftDocs/power-automate-docs/articles/dataverse/create-update-delete-trigger.md

 [!NOTE]
 > Virtual Tables/entities are not supported in **When a row is added, modified or deleted** trigger.
-> Triggering flows on entities having 1:N or N:N relationships is not supported in **When a row is added, modified or deleted** trigger.
+> Triggering flows on relationships of type 1:N or N:N is not supported in **When a row is added, modified or deleted** trigger.

 ### Scope